-This pitch can be used in your About section, your intro, your closing, or wherever you need to quickly communicate what your channel is about.
+If you want to know how to become a YouTuber, use this pitch in your About section, your intro, your closing, or wherever you need to quickly communicate what your channel is all about.

-Most YouTubers already end their videos by saying something along the lines of, “If you liked this video, please hit the thumbs up, leave a comment, and subscribe.”
-But this call to action can be enhanced by creating an outro that speaks to the content that’s to come rather than what viewers just watched.
+Most YouTubers already end their videos with something along the lines of, “If you liked this video, please hit the thumbs up, leave a comment, and subscribe.”
+But this call-to-action is stronger with an outro that teases the content to come rather than what viewers just watched.

 YouTube lets you choose which frame to use as the thumbnail for each video, but you should look into designing your own.

-Use Canva (free) to create custom YouTube thumbnails for each video to grab attention and create a sense of cohesion across all your videos at a glance.
+Use Canva (a free piece of software) to create custom YouTube thumbnails for each video to grab attention and create a sense of cohesion across all your videos at a glance.

 You can see the difference it makes below.
-Not only does it make each individual video clickable, but it helps to communicate what you’re about which every potential subscriber wants to know.
+Not only is each individual video clickable, but they communicate what the brand is about, which every potential subscriber wants to know.

 Here’s an example of when Sean Evans of Hot Ones interviewed Harley Morenstein of Epic Meal Time over hot wings.
 Sean then appeared on Epic Meal Time to cook up the spiciest ribs ever.
 Both channels are about taking food to the next level and both entertain you in similar ways—it’s a match made in heaven.

-5. Cover the hype.
-Don’t try to create it every time.
+10. Cover the hype, but don’t try to create it every time

-As part of your YouTube strategy, consider making videos that go after existing hype because you know there's already an invested interest there.
+As part of your video marketing strategy, consider making YouTube videos that go after existing hype because you know there’s already an invested interest there.